apache/jackrabbit-oak/oak-doc/src/site/markdown/segmentmk.md

 size TBD, B ~ 6) and the keys are sorted into 2^B packs based on the first B bits.
 If a pack contains less than 2^B entries, then it is stored directly as a list of key-value pairs.
-Otherwise the keys are split into subpacks based on the next B bits of their hash codes.
+Otherwise the keys are split into sub-packs based on the next B bits of their hash codes.
 When all packs are stored, the list of top-level pack references gets stored along with the total number of entries in the map.